 The assumption throughout is that we are working with a component named "Apache Commons Foo" that uses Maven as its build system, both for distribution binaries and for the web site.

 Some knowledge of Maven is assumed in this document.
 Please refer to the Maven user guide for more information.
-Most commons components now use version 2 of Maven, so this is the Maven version assumed throughout this document.
-See here for Maven 1 details.
+Commons components now use version 3 of Maven, so this is the Maven version assumed throughout this document.

 To build Apache Commons components or web sites, you need to have Maven installed and the project source files checked out locally.